openkfw/rmmv/website/docs/executive-summary.md

  **Continue to foster RMMV innovation in collaboration with PEA and Imple- mentation Consultants.** Much of the innovation in technical tools for RMMV has occurred in collaboration with PEA and consultants—for example, the development of (Remote) Management Information Systems (R/MIS) and the use of webcams and low-cost sensors or satellite images.
 PEA and consulting companies are encour- aged to propose innovative and successfully tested approaches and tools in projects using RMMV and to develop the relevant capacities of their staff.
  **Develop partnerships with satellite operators.** Development partners are cur- rently engaging in collaborations with satellite operators across their portfolios to obtain satellite imagery at lower costs.
 Consulting companies and other firms may wish to evaluate whether such a collaboration could be beneficial in their respective cases as well.
-**Start with your project’s information needs and institutional approaches, not with technical tools!**
+**Start with your project's information needs and institutional approaches, not with technical tools!**
-#
----
-slug: /
----
-#
----
-slug: /
----